 |

 | An example of LPs, and solving LPs graphically.
 General and standard forms of LPs.
 An example of such a conversion.
 Matrix notation.
 Defined vertices, extreme points, and basic feasible solutions, and proved equivalence of these three.
+My notes.

 References: Sections 1.1, 1.4, 1.5, 2.1, and 2.2 from BT book. | |

 | Importance of vertex solutions and the fundamental theorem of linear programming (without proof).
 A trivial algorithm for solving LPs on a polytope.
 A very brief description of the simplex algorithm on nondegenerate LPs in standard form: find a starting bfs; find an adjacent bfs of lower cost and move there; repeat until all adjacent bfs have equal or higher cost.
+My notes.

 References: Section 2.3, 2.4, 2.5 2.6, and the first few parts of Section 3.1 from BT book. | |